-You will be given training on the job.
-More formal training will generally be project-specific or designed to meet the needs of your employer, for example, training on an in-house database system.
+You'll be given training on the job.
+More formal training will generally be project-specific or designed to meet the needs of your employer, such as training on an in-house database system.

 You'll need to take part in continuing professional development (CPD) to expand your skills and knowledge.
 This can be done through in-house staff development courses, postgraduate study and attending conferences, external courses and workshops.

 Membership of BSSS and its professional body The Institute of Professional Soil Scientists (IPSS) provides the opportunity to attend regional meetings and participate in special interest groups.

 Soil science covers a range of scientific disciplines and there are a number of industry-recognised qualifications available in fields such as engineering, surveying, geology, chemistry and environmental science.

 How your career develops partly depends on the sector you work in.
 Promotion in most areas is based largely on experience, scientific publication and performance.
 You'll be expected to have a working knowledge of most areas of soil sciences, especially if you work for a private consultancy.
 However, you'll probably go on to specialise in one or two areas during your career.